-If you’ve ever visited Texas, specifically San Antonio, you might have heard of Weathered Souls Brewing Company before.
-What started out as a Texas-based brewery is now expanding to the Charlotte region.
-But it’s not just great beers that owner Marcus Baskerville is looking to provide.
-He recently established the Harriet Baskerville Incubation Program which will give local brewers of color the opportunity to spend a few weeks learning about his brewhouse operations at this newest location.
+If you’ve ever visited Texas, specifically San Antonio, you might’ve heard of Weathered Souls Brewing Company before.
+What started out as a Texas-based brewery, now has a presence in the Charlotte region.
+But it’s not just great beers that owner Marcus Baskerville provides.
+He recently established the Harriet Baskerville Incubation Program that gives local brewers of color the opportunity to spend a few weeks learning about his brewhouse operations at this new location.

 6. The Salted Melon Market & Eatery

-If you consider yourself the more health-conscious type, The Salted Melon Market & Eatery may just become your new go-to spot.
-Once complete, this market will be home to a bone-broth bar, a bakery and espresso bar, and a quick-service restaurant that offers all-day breakfast, lunch and dinner options.
-Indoor and outdoor seating will be available so you can take full advantage of the seasons.
+If you consider yourself the more health-conscious type, The Salted Melon Market & Eatery might become your new go-to spot.
+This market is home to a bone-broth bar, a bakery and espresso bar, and a quick-service restaurant that offers all-day breakfast, lunch and dinner options.
+Indoor and outdoor seating is also available so you can take full advantage of the seasons.